Hi. How can we help?

 Factors to consider before adding your inventory

-Are you migrating from a previous POS?
+Migrating from a previous POS

-If for any reason you aren't able to do an inventory count in your previous POS, you can do one in Lightspeed Retail POS after you import your items.
-If you don't foresee being able to do an inventory count before your desired go-live date with Lightspeed Retail POS, go live with a QOH of 0 for all your items.
-Once you start processing sales, your inventory will simply go into the negative and you can plan to do an inventory count to correct it when you have more time.
+If for any reason you aren't able to do an inventory count in your previous POS, you can do one in Retail POS after you import your items.
+If you don't foresee being able to do an inventory count before your go-live date with Retail POS, go live with a QOH of 0 for all your items.
+Once you start processing sales, your inventory will go into the negative and you can plan to do an inventory count to correct it when you have time.

-Yes: In your initial import file, you'll need to exclude your QOH.
-Then, the day before your start processing sales in your Lightspeed Retail POS account, you'll need to import your QOH using a purchase order.
+If you're planning to sell items while you migrate your inventory data from your previous POS system to Retail POS, you'll need to exclude your QOH in your initial import file.
+Then, the day before your start processing sales in Retail POS, you'll need to import your QOH using a purchase order.
 The import file will only need three columns:

 • Unique identifier (e.g. UPC)